 Keeping your home safe and secure

-When we are at home we are safe - and we want to keep you that way.
-So here are a few simple steps that you can take to ensure that your home stays safe and you reduce the chances of falling victim to an opportunistic burglar.
+Here are a few simple steps that you can take to ensure that your home stays safe and you reduce the chances of falling victim to an opportunistic burglar.

 The first thing I recommend is that you consider your security through the eyes of an opportunistic criminal, who is likely to walk on by if the risks of being seen and heard are too great.
 A visible deterrent gives criminals the first indication that you have an awareness around security.
 So what is a visible deterrent?